MauleshRaval/swagger-petstore-js/docs/UserApi.md

 var api = new SwaggerPetstore.UserApi()

-var username = "username_example"; // [String] The name that needs to be fetched.
+var username = "username_example"; // {String} The name that needs to be fetched.
 Use user1 for testing.

 var callback = function(error, data, response) {